camronh/Lottery-Tutorial/PART2.md

 contract Lottery is RrpRequesterV0, Ownable {
 ```

-Now we can make our `setSponsorWallet` function and attach the `onlyOwner` modifier to restrict access:
+Then we can make our `setSponsorWallet` function and attach the `onlyOwner` modifier to restrict access:

 ```solidity
 function setSponsorWallet(address _sponsorWallet) public onlyOwner {